RCPisAwesome/FiveMRCPisAwesomeLSDWPJob/README.md

 - All dev tools are commands that start with dwp
 - Job coords are all done as integers or the for loops take too long.
 - Controls are on shown on screen for dwpnoclip and dwpdrawcustomarea
-- dwpnoclip: Move options can be switched between once per key press and while pressed depending on whether LMB is held.
+- ```dwpnoclip```: Move options can be switched between once per key press and while pressed depending on whether LMB is held.
 The ped is aligned to the rounded coordinates.
-- dwpdrawcustomarea: Used in with dwpnoclip, this is how to create new jobs to add to Job Coords List.lua.
+- ```dwpdrawcustomarea```: Used in with ```dwpnoclip```, this is how to create new jobs to add to Job Coords List.lua.
-- dwpdrawcustomareacoordslist: Toggles the list of coordinates on the left side of the screen with using dwpdrawcustomarea.
+- ```dwpdrawcustomareacoordslist```: Toggles the list of coordinates on the left side of the screen with using ```dwpdrawcustomarea```.
-- dwptptojob: Get to a job quickly using the jobs water type and job number in the order they are in Job Coords List.lua.
+- ```dwptptojob```: Get to a job quickly using the jobs water type and job number in the order they are in Job Coords List.lua.
-- dwpdrawjobs: Displays the vertices of the jobs, can use water type and job number to limit jobs shown.
+- ```dwpdrawjobs```: Displays the vertices of the jobs, can use water type and job number to limit jobs shown.
-- dwpdrawminmaxarea: Used with dwpdrawjobs, displays a box showing the minimum and maximum coordinates of displayed jobs.
+- ```dwpdrawminmaxarea```: Used with ```dwpdrawjobs```, displays a box showing the minimum and maximum coordinates of displayed jobs.
-- dwpdrawpointtext: Used with dwpdrawjobs, displays the coordinates of each vertice of displayed jobs.
+- ```dwpdrawpointtext```: Used with ```dwpdrawjobs```, displays the coordinates of each vertice of displayed jobs.
-- dwpdrawjobtext: Used with dwpdrawjobs, displays the water type and job number of displayed jobs.
+- ```dwpdrawjobtext```: Used with ```dwpdrawjobs```, displays the water type and job number of displayed jobs.

+## Roleplay Potential:
+This job creates a brand new way of players getting rewarded for playing a fun mini game.
+It gives the potential to get any items, both illegal and legal.
+It also takes the players all over the map in a fun and unique way so they can get familiar with the map.
+Players may have to go to pools in private residences that are owned by other players, this would give them the ability to roleplay their job fully by asking to go see their pool and maybe even charge them for the work for a little extra money.
+Equally the owner could refuse and the employee could try to convince them to agree, there's many avenues the roleplay could turn.
+They may also encounter other players while on other jobs whom they can also roleplay with.

+This job could also be taken one step further by playing a character who runs the LSDWP and would manage the 3 LSDWP sites in Vinewood, Rancho and Zancudo.
+They would have the duty of assigning jobs to employees instead of it being a fully open job as the job could be very overpowered if farmed, given the items you can potentially receive.
+Alternatively the items and pay you're able to receive could depend on if you're an allowlisted employee of the LSDWP or not.
+Some other duties could be getting the vehicles repaired at mechanic shops.
+This could also allow players to buy and use their own LSWDP vehicles so they could upgrade and personalise them.

+On top of all the aforementioned points there is much more potential with the illegal side of this job.
+Players could sell the items to the manager at a slightly better price than the existing sale spots, commonly referred to as fences.
+With a little modification to the code, it would be possible to give players specific job locations and receive specific items from them.
+This would be a good method of distributing and/or selling illegal weapons and items as the job would act as a good cover.
+To give this some risk, it would alert the police when an NPC sees that there is someone fishing up these items.
+The player would have to risk fishing up all the items in time before the police show up otherwise the items not fished out will be able to be given to them.
+This job could also be a way of getting gun part items which then could be sold to the manager to craft them into functioning weapons, without the employees knowing of course.
+These weapons could be ones that are unique to that crafting spot, which could give a trail for the police if I was to be investigated.
+They could alternatively sell these gun part items to the gun crafters that already exist instead of them using materials but I think it wouldn't hurt for them to have competition.
+The crafting area could be in an interior linked to a door on any of the 3 LSDWP sites.
+The job could also be a fun way of getting items that weren't already on the item list, legal or illegal.
+The manager could be used as a middleman by someone giving items for someone else who is assigned to a specific job where they would fish up those items.